viz-prakash/CTF/CTF-writeups-2016/Pico-CTF-2014/Reverse-Engineering/Cyborg Secrets/README.md

 **Total Solves:** Not Available
 ## Problem Description:

 [//]: # (> This program is vulnerable to a format string attack!
 See if you can modify a variable by supplying a format string!
 The binary can be found at /home/format/ on the shell server.
-The source can be found [here](format.c).)
+The source can be found [here](format.c)
 > You found a password protected binary on the cyborg relating to its defensive security systems.
 Find the password and get the shutdown code!
 You can find it on the shell server at /home/cyborgsecrets/cyborg-defense or you can download it [here](https://picoctf.com/problem-static/reversing/cyborg-secrets/cyborg_defense).

 > **Hint** : I wonder if they hardcoded the password string.